 In skincare, there are two types of Vitamin C – pure form and derivatives.
 Let’s break down what they are.

 Vitamin C in its purest form is called Ascorbic Acid or L-Ascorbic Acid.
-Both of these terms are interchangeable and refers to the strongest form of Vitamin C. When it is in its purest form, the body recognises it and utilizes it straight away.
+Both of these terms are interchangeable and refers to the strongest form of vitamin C. When it is in its purest form, the body recognises it and utilizes it straight away.

 Since it is highly concentrated, ascorbic acid or L-ascorbic acid is a lot more potent.
 It works almost instantly in helping the skin to brighten and protect it from free radicals as well as boost collagen.

 The major drawback of ascorbic acid or L-ascorbic acid is that it is a very unstable ingredient.
 Meaning, it is a lot more sensitive and can be affected by multiple factors such as air, temperature, light and its environment.
-For it to have the best effect all of these factors need to be in your favour.
+For it to have the best effect on your skin, all of these factors need to be in your favour.

 Ascorbic acid tends to oxidize more and change in colour.
 It also goes bad pretty fast compared to retinol and niacinamides.